 - Ensure accessibility anytime, anywhere – You have to ensure that your telephony and communications setup is optimised for remote workers, particularly in the sense that your remote employees do not feel neglected and want for support.
 You can ensure this by using top-of-the-line unified communications systems integrated into your VoIP system.
 By doing so, all your employees would be on the grid, at any given time, ready to perform their optimum best for you and your company.

 - Cost Effective – Above all, deciding to empower a mobile workforce means you have to find a viable solution to your pressing business needs.
 This means that you do not have to invest in expensive solutions — rather, you have to use affordable software that delivers the services you need.
 By having a cost effective unified communications system, you are then reassured that your remote workers will be able to perform their best, without compromising their need for flexibility.

 These are just some of the things you have to consider if you are to invest on IP phones and on a mobile workforce.
 Primarily, you will be able to reduce costs, provide a more creative and conducive environment for your employees, and encourage their growth without compromising their quest for happiness.
-Now it’s time to look at a provider who can give you all these services.
+Now it’s time to look at a who can give you all these services.

 Benefits of telecommuting:

 - Opens up different sources of talent